aiven/devportal/docs/tools/cli/account/account-team.rst

 ``avn account team user-list-pending``
 ''''''''''''''''''''''''''''''''''''''

-Lists the users with pending invitation in an Aiven team.
+Lists the users with pending invitation from an Aiven team.
+Unacknowledged invitations are automatically deleted in 72 hours.

 .. list-table::
   :header-rows: 1